Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 If no basic or added reparation benefits have been paid for loss arising otherwise than from death, an action therefor may be commenced not later than two (2) years after the injured person suffers the loss and either knows, or in the exercise of reasonable diligence should know, that the loss was caused by the accident, or not later than four (4) years after the accident, whichever is earlier.
 If basic or added reparation benefits have been paid for loss arising otherwise than from death, an action for further benefits, other than survivor’s benefits, by either the same or another claimant, may be commenced not later than two (2) years after the last payment of benefits.

-What this means if that if you suffered injury in a motor vehicle accident, you have up to two years to take legal action against the negligent party.
+What this means is that if you suffered injury in a motor vehicle accident, you have up to two years to take legal action against the negligent party.
 In the event you did not discover your injuries were caused by the accident until after the SOL expires, you have up to four years from the date of the accident to file your lawsuit.

 Medical malpractice SOL in Kentucky